eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

     vcpkg.exe install boost zlib spdlog poly2tri glm cgal pybind11
     ```

-	Note that the _triplet_ `x64-windows-release` is used for the _Release_ mode, whereas `x64-windows` is used for the _Debug_ mode.
-It is important to use the triplet `x64-windows-release` in _production_ for performance reasons.
-The third-party libraries can be compiled in _Release_ mode (so with the triplet `x64-windows-release`) and JuPedSim in _Debug_ mode in order to just debug JuPedSim.
-As done previously, the default triplet has been set to `x64-windows`.
+	Note that the _triplet_ `x64-windows` is used for both the _Release_ and the _Debug_ compilation modes.

 6. Copy the files for the _fmt_ library that are located in `/c/Users/[username]/[path-to-vcpkg]/vcpkg_installed/x64-windows` into `/c/Users/[username]/[path-to-vcpkg]/installed/x64-windows` so that all the third-party libraries share a common tree.
+In case you want to build the _Debug_ binaries, you also need to copy `/c/Users/[username]/[path-to-vcpkg]/installed/x64-windows/debug/lib/poly2tri.lib' to `/c/Users/[username]/[path-to-vcpkg]/installed/x64-windows/lib/poly2tri.lib' (replacement).

-7. In the 'jpscore' directory, create a 'build' directory (or better: a 'build_release' directory, in case in the future you need also debug binaries).
+7. In the 'jpscore' directory, create a 'build' directory (or better: a 'build_release' directory, in case you also want _Debug_ binaries).
 From that directory, run CMake as follows:

     ```
     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/c/Users/[username]/[path-to-vcpkg]/installed/x64-windows/ -DBUILD_JPSVIS=OFF -G"Visual Studio 15 2017 Win64" ..
     ```

 	The flag `BUILD_JPSVIS` is turned off to disable the build of JuPedSim's visualization tool.
+Use `-DCMAKE_BUILD_TYPE=Debug` for _Debug_ binaries.

-8. Then open the Visual Studio solution file that has been created in that directory, select either the Debug or Release mode at the bottom of Visual Studio and then build.
+8. Then open the Visual Studio solution file that has been created in that directory, select either the _Debug_ or _Release_ mode at the bottom of Visual Studio and then build.

-9. You can copy to some place the freshly built binaries by typing:
+9. You can copy to some place the freshly built binaries by lauching the following command from your build directory:

 	```
 	cmake --install . --prefix /c/Users/[username]/[path-to-jpscore]/install
 	```

 	You will need this installation path later when compiling SUMO with JuPedSim.
+Add `--config Debug` to the previous command line for _Debug_ binaries.

 ### Build SUMO with JuPedSim